BadeJoey/Yelp_Analyser/README.md

 ### Deutsch
 Dieses Projekt erforscht das öffentliche [Yelp Dataset](https://www.yelp.com/dataset).
 Es sammelt die Daten aus dem Datensatz und bereinigt diese.
 Die Daten werden gefiltert, um nur Geschäfte in Vancouver, Kanada, anzuzeigen.
 Außerdem schauen wir uns Restaurants in Vancouver an und untersuchen einige interessante Abhängigkeiten zwischen den Variablen.

+# Data Collection and Cleaning
+The Collection is straightforward since the dataset from Yelp is already well build.
+We filter only to show stores in Vancouver.
+The Cleaning part fills the obvious NaNs of the dataset and also unpack some nested JSON Columns.
+We also add a new column with a more fair star rating.
+Currently, a store having one 5-star rating is on average better than a store with two thousand 5-star ratings and one 4-star rating.
+To make this more fair, we add every rating from 1 to 5 one time to each store before we take the average.
+This way, restaurants with low number of ratings are more influenced than restaurants with a lot of good ratings.